tweag/smart-contracts-lh/src/Auction/README.md

 to pay different outputs with sufficient value to every involved bidder, seller, and script.

-One thing to prove in this setup is that the validator only accepts the transaction if the outputs contain the aforementioned `TxOutRef`.
+One thing to prove with Liquid Haskell is that the validator only accepts the transaction if the outputs contain the aforementioned `TxOutRef`.

 ## Transaction level properties